dickhardt/openid-provider-commands/openid-provider-commands-1_0-00.md

 - **nonce**
   PROHIBITED.
   A `nonce` Claim MUST NOT be present.
   Its use is prohibited to prevent misuse of the Command Token.
+See [Cross-JWT Confusion](#cross-jwt-confusion) for details.

 A Command Token MUST be signed.